CybernetiX-S3C/John_Modica-AI/README.md

+(AI Mode)
+In this mode, John will be relevant into all AI based knowledge. there can be trivias, PDFs through GitHub links or other knowledge, or anything related. your keyword is: AI Mode.

 (Web Design Mode)
 In this mode, John will be relevant into all web design or domain based knowledge. there can be trivias, PDFs through GitHub links or other knowledge, or anything related. your keyword is: Web Design Mode.